StuartsHome/leetcode/Object-Oriented Design/README.md

                 - First write wins (used when LWW is unacceptable)

 ### Database
+    SQL or NoSQL
+    - SQL
+        - Optomised for storage
+        - Scale vertically - (schema)
+        - Not repeatable queries
+    - NOSQL
+        - Optomised for compute
+        - Scale horizontally
+        - Repeatable and consistent queries
+        - Distributed request router
+            - Parition information of configuration table is cached to stop lookups on config table
+        - Partition keys are used to id item
+            - enables routing to storage node to service request
+            - maintain fast consistent behaviour
+            - allows sort key for range
+            - partitions are 3-way repllicated
+    - Eventual and Strongly consisted
+        - Eventual reads are 1/2 cost of strongly consistent read
+            - this is because we have more nodes to choose from
+            - strongly (read from primary), eventual read from any of 3 replicas
+        - With 3 way replication, the primary node to secondary is sub one second
+        - By the time you've round tripped to the client the data will have already replicated secondaries

     - ACID
         - Atomicity, Consistency, Isolation, Durability
         - is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.